 - Bing Ads has better social extensions than other advertising networks

 Snowflake is a cloud-based data warehouse created by three data warehousing experts at Oracle Corporation in 2012.
 Snowflake Computing, the vendor behind the Snowflake Cloud Data Warehouse product, raised over $400 million over the past eight years and acquired thousands of customers.
 One might wonder if another data warehouse vendor is needed in an already crowded field of traditional data warehousing technologies like Oracle, Teradata, SQL Server, and cloud data warehouses like Amazon Redshift and Google BigQuery.
 Well, the answer is the disruption caused by cloud technologies and cloud opportunities for new technology companies.
 Public clouds enabled startups to shed past baggage, learn from the past, challenge the status quo, and take a fresh look at cloud opportunities to create a new data warehouse product.
 You can read this article, to understand the core technology components that make up this modern, cloud-built data warehouse for consumers of cloud technologies.

 You can register for a $400 free trial of Snowflake within minutes.
 This credit is sufficient to store a terabyte of data and run a small data warehouse environment for a few days.

-Why Do Businesses Need to Replicate Bing Ads to Snowflake?
+Why Do Businesses Need to Integrate Bing Ads to Snowflake?